mlybrand/offline/README.md

     * Update .gitignore to ignore .idea folder
     * clone repo via WebStorm
 2. Install and set up tools
-   a. npm init to set up package.json
+    * npm init to set up package.json
 3. Online User Specifications:
-   a.
-User accesses site with no parameters.
+    * User accesses site with no parameters.
-      i.
-When user accesses site, he should see a list of available records, with paging limiting X per page. ii.
-When user accesses site, he should see a search box with a dropdown to search by barcode number, item name/description, or location.
+       * When user accesses site, he should see a list of available records, with paging limiting X per page.
+       * When user accesses site, he should see a search box with a dropdown to search by barcode number, item name/description, or location.
 Selection defaults to item name/description.
 4. Set up api endpoints:
-   a.
-Search
+    * Search
-   b.
-List multiple records
+    * List multiple records
-   c.
-Read one record
+    * Read one record
-   d.
-Create record
+    * Create record
-   e.
-Update record
+    * Update record
-   f.
-Delete record
+    * Delete record
     * there will also be more hooks for the notification process... more later